mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - Final task need to be related (y) but the source may be different (f tries to find common ground).
   - Gradient Reversal layer to implement via SGD.
   - Reduces h delta h distance [eq 13]

+1. Ben-David, S., Blitzer, J., Crammer, K., Kulesza, A., Pereira, F., & Vaughan, J. W. (2010).
+A theory of learning from different domains.
+Machine learning, 79(1), 151-175.
+  - Investigate
+    - under what conditions can a classifier trained from source data be expected to perform well on target data?
+      - bounding a classifier’s target error in terms of its source error and the divergence between the two domains
+    - given a small amount of L target data, how should we combine it during training with the large amount of L source data to achieve best performance?
+      - bounding the target error of a model which minimizes a convex combination of the empirical source and target errors.
+  -

 # Model Compression